box/box-developer-changelog/2021-03-25-service-account-information-in-developer-console.md

   https://github.com/box/box-developer-changelog/blob/main/content/2021/03-25-service-account-information-in-developer-console.md
 published_at: '2021-03-25'
 ---
-# Service Account information in Developer Console
+# Service Account email added to Developer Console

 Upon Admin authorization of an application leveraging server authentication, the auto-generated email address of the Service Account is now surfaced in the